Home of the Rangers Mural

 1. Target: As needed annually with new and existing employees

-2. Method: Staff member Trent Spade will provide initial and annual training in Person/Family centered approaches, professional conduct, rights, prevention of workplace violence, co-occurring disorders, and trauma induced events.
+2. Method: Provide initial and annual training in Person/Family-centered approaches, professional conduct, rights, prevention of workplace violence, co-occurring disorders, and trauma-induced events.
 Fire extinguisher/first aid kit location and use training will be provided by DOC.

-1. Conduct program evaluation, including treatment outcomes and program efficiency, on regular basis.
+1. Conduct program evaluation, including treatment outcomes and program efficiency, on a regular basis.

 1. Target: Annually, ongoing